Theta-Limited/OpenAthenaAndroid/README.md

-# OpenAthena for Android
+# OpenAthena™ for Android
-OpenAthena for Android
+OpenAthena™ for Android

-An Android port of the [OpenAthena project](http://OpenAthena.com)
+An Android port of the [OpenAthena™ project](http://OpenAthena.com)

-OpenAthena allows consumer and professional drones to spot precise geodetic locations
+OpenAthena™ allows consumer and professional drones to spot precise geodetic locations

 🖼️👨‍💻 + 🧮⛰️ = 🎯📍